Barkha/apache-pinot-workshops/README.md

 - Getting Started with ThirdEye

 ## Requests
 Would you like to see some hacks that you don't see here?
 We take requests!
-Contact me [Here](mailto:barkha@startree.ai)
+Contact me [Here](mailto:barkha@startree.ai).